EKbanaML/ekbanaml.github.io/_posts/2020-10-06-Introduction_to_vectors-Linear_algebra.md.md

 Thus any vector can be represented as a linear combination of $i$ and $j$.
 So, $i$ and $j$ can be our basis for $R^2$.

-If $\vec V$ is divided by its length then the result is a unit vector in the same direction.
+If $\vec V$ is divided by its length/magnitude then the result is a unit vector in the same direction.

 A unit vector $\vec U$ can also be denoted as

 $$\vec U = \begin{bmatrix}cos(\theta)\\sin(\theta)\end{bmatrix}$$

 Where $\theta$ is the angle made by the vector with $i$.
-Any other vector $\vec V$ with length $r$.
+Any other vector $\vec V$ with length/magnitude $r$.

 $$\vec V = \begin{bmatrix}r.cos(\theta)\\r.sin(\theta)\end{bmatrix}$$